+- a.
+A participant who drops out of an athletic activity cannot participate in another athletic activity until the season for the first activity has ended unless approved by the coaches of both activities and the Activities Director. - b.
+The district's middle school and high school are members of MSHSAA.
+In all interscholastic competition matters, this district will adhere to the rules and regulations of MSHSAA.

 - c.
-A participant who drops out of an athletic activity cannot participate in another athletic activity until the season for the first activity has ended unless approved by the coaches of both activities and the Activities Director. - d.
-The district's junior high school and high school are members of MSHSAA.
-In all interscholastic competition matters, this district will adhere to the rules and regulations of MSHSAA. - e.
 A participant must demonstrate good citizenship in the school and community.
 Participants must conform to all general school rules and regulations, rules established by the coach/sponsor for the activity in which he/she is participating, and the laws of the community.
 In addition, participants must conform to the following rules: - i.
-A participant shall not be eligible to participate in any co-curricular activity while under out-of-school suspension. - ii.
+A participant shall not be eligible to participate in any co-curricular activity while serving out-of-school suspension. - ii.
 A participant who has been expelled or who withdraws from school following the administration's recommendation for suspension or expulsion shall not be eligible for 365 days from the date of expulsion or withdrawal. - iii.
-A participant/parent removed from any activity for disciplinary reasons will be brought under advisement of the Activities Director, sponsor in charge, and building principal; and appropriate action will be taken which may result in exclusion from other activities.
-A participant removed from class for misbehavior on the day of a scheduled event may be ineligible to participate in the event and will be counseled by the assistant principal or Activities Director as to their eligibility if other violations occur.

-Terms of all violations of the Co-Curricular policy will begin the date the Activities Director or administration becomes aware of the violation.

-iv.
-A participant may not use or possess tobacco or unauthorized inhalants (vaping).
-The consequences set forth below will be assessed against participants who (1) use or possess tobacco or inhalants whether on or away from school property; (2) use or possess tobacco or inhalants while participating or attending a school-sponsored activity, whether on or away from school property; (3) are observed by school personnel using or possessing tobacco or inhalants, whether on or away from school property, or (4) self-reports the use of tobacco or inhalants whether on or away from school property.

-- 1st Offense: A participant will be suspended for 30 days from the reporting date from all scheduled contests/performances that are played in all MHSAA-recognized activities and all other team/group performances. - 2nd Offense: A participant will be suspended for 90 days from the reporting date from all MSHSAA-recognized activities and all other team/group performances. - 3rd Offense: A participant will be suspended for 180 days from the reporting date from all MSHSAA-recognized activities and all other team/group performances. - v.
+A participant being removed from any activity for disciplinary reasons will be brought under advisement of the Activities Director, sponsor in charge, and building principal; and appropriate action will be taken which may result in exclusion from other activities.
+A participant removed from class for misbehavior on the day of a scheduled event may be ineligible to participate in the event and will be counseled by an assistant principal or the Activities Director as to their eligibility if other violations occur. - iv.
+A participant may not use or possess tobacco.
+The consequences set forth below will be assessed against participants who (1) use or possess tobacco whether on or away from school property; (2) use or possess tobacco while participating or attending a school-sponsored activity, whether on or away from school property; (3) are observed by school personnel using or possessing tobacco, whether on or away from school property, or (4) self-reports the use of tobacco whether on or away from school property.
+A participant in violation of this rule will be suspended from MSHSAA-recognized activities and all other team/group performances as follows: - First Offense: A participant will be suspended for 7 days from all scheduled contests/performances and/or practices during the time of suspension. - 2.
+Second Offense: A participant will be suspended for the remainder of the school year from the activities program. - v.
 A participant may not use, possess or distribute drugs, look-alike drugs, alcoholic beverages, look-alike alcoholic beverages, controlled substances or look-alike controlled substances, drug paraphernalia, or items represented to be such.
-A participant will be in violation of this policy if the use, possession, or distribution (1) occurs on or away from school property or at a school-sponsored event (whether on or away from school property); (2) is reported or confirmed by a law enforcement agency; or (3) is observed by school personnel (whether on or away from school property), or (4) self-reports the use, possession or distribution of look-alike drugs, alcoholics beverages, look-alike alcoholic beverages, or controlled substances whether on or away from school property.

-A participant in violation of this rule will be suspended from MSHSAA-recognized activities and all other team/group performances for:
+A participant will be in violation of this policy if the use, possession or distribution (1) occurs on or away from school property or at a school-sponsored event (whether on or away from school property); (2) is reported or confirmed by a law enforcement agency; or (3) is observed by school personnel (whether on or away from school property), or (4) self-reports the use, possession or distribution of look-alike drugs, alcoholic beverages, look-alike alcoholic beverages or controlled substances whether on or away from school property.
+A participant in violation of this rule will be suspended from MSHSAA-recognized activities and all other team/group performances as follows: